Antonio Souza-Kordeiru: 2018–2019 season

 Coached by Savin in Moscow, Petranović/Souza-Kordeiru placed seventh at their first event of the season, the 2018 CS Lombardia Trophy.
 They competed at two other Challenger events of the season, the 2018 CS Nebelhorn Trophy and 2018 CS Golden Spin of Zagreb, placing eighth and seventh.
 They finished the season placing eighth at the 2019 European Championships and sixteenth at the 2019 World Championships.

 2019–2020 season

 Petranović/Souza-Kordeiru placed twelfth at the 2019 CS Golden Spin of Zagreb and fifteenth at the 2020 European Championships.
 The 2020 World Championships were cancelled as a result of the COVID-19 pandemic.

 2020–2021 season

 Petranović/Souza-Kordeiru placed twenty-first at the 2021 World Championships.

 2021–2022 season

 Petranović/Souza-Kordeiru began the season at the 2021 CS Nebelhorn Trophy, seeking to qualify a berth at the 2022 Winter Olympics.
 They placed twelfth, outside of qualification.
 They went on to finish sixth at the Budapest Trophy and eleventh at the 2021 CS Golden Spin of Zagreb, and then sixteenth at the 2022 European Championships.

 In February, he announced his retirement from competitive figure skating.
+He went on to work as a coach, working in Turkey with Turkish junior skaters Kaan Sanal and Leyla Çetin.